nitayneeman/vscode-package-manager-detector/README.md

 1. Open a project with a package.json file
 2. The status bar will automatically show an icon and the package manager name in color
 3. Look in the file explorer - package.json will display a colored symbol badge
-4. Click the status bar item to see details and refresh
+4. Hover over the status bar item to see detailed stats and information
+5. Click the status bar item to open the nearest package.json file
-5. Use Command Palette commands:
+6. Use Command Palette commands:
+   - `Open package.json` - Opens the relevant package.json
-   - `Refresh Package Manager Detection`
+   - `Refresh Package Manager Detection` - Manually refresh detection
-   - `Install Dependencies`
+   - `Install Dependencies` - Run install command
-   - `Run Script`
+   - `Run Script` - Select and run a package.json script

 ## Custom Logo Icons